 On July 4, The Matriots PAC launched a Founding Member campaign to raise enough funds to create a sustainable organization, hire an executive director, and make political contributions to female candidates in 2018; today those Founding Members number more than 300 women and men.
-Our full membership includes almost 700 women and men across the state.
+Our full membership includes nearly 800 women and men across the state.

-For more information on our endorsement guidelines for 2019, please click here.
+For more detailed information on our endorsement guidelines for the May 2019 primary, please click here.

 In 2018 The Matriots PAC endorsed a slate of 34 candidates running for offices around Ohio.
 Our class of 2018 candidates ran for statewide, Ohio General Assembly, county commissioner, and local offices.
 The slate included Democrats and Republicans, first-time candidates and current officeholders.
 With the help of The Matriots, the percentage of women in the 133rd Ohio General Assembly increased from 22 percent to 26 percent, the highest percentage of women serving in Ohio’s history.
 These women are well poised to promote an Ohio that is both equitable and economically healthy.